 Occasional disastrous glitches aside, New Vegas expands upon the winning formula Bethesda first forged in Fallout 3.
 The role-playing game features an expansive and detailed wasteland strewn with wide-ranging quests, along with a stellar soundtrack and voice work that buoy the prevailing atmosphere to great effect.
 The deep and flexible leveling and reputation system, the gravity of your choices, and the innate ability to play in either first or third-person allow for a multitude of approaches, too, increasing the game’s replay value.

-The world Bethesda conceived for the latest iteration of the Elder Scrolls is incredibly immersive and big, not just in terms of its massive map and an overwhelming number of quests, but in the engrossing lore and battles themselves.
-It’s been almost a decade after its initial release, and people still use it as a standard for the scale of open-world RPGs.
+Bethesda’s world conceived for the latest iteration of the Elder Scrolls is incredibly immersive and significant, not just in terms of its massive map and an overwhelming number of quests, but in the fascinating lore and battles themselves.
+It’s been almost a decade since its initial release, and people still use it as a standard for the scale of open-world RPG games.

 Read our full Elder Scrolls V review